haml/haml/REFERENCE.md

     %p= "This is the #{h quality} cake!"

-and might compile to
+and might compile to:

     <p>This is scrumptious cake!</p>

 Backslashes can be used to escape `#{}` strings, but they don't act as escapes anywhere else in the string.
 For example:

     %p
       Look at \\#{h word} lack of backslash: \#{foo}
       And yon presence thereof: \{foo}

-might compile to
+might compile to:

     <p>
       Look at \yon lack of backslash: #{foo}
       And yon presence thereof: \{foo}
     </p>

 Interpolation can also be used within [filters](#filters).
 For example:

     :javascript
       $(document).ready(function() {
         alert(#{@message.to_json});
       });

-might compile to
+might compile to:

     <script type='text/javascript'>
       //<![CDATA[